meaj/Ascii-Invaders/README.md

 # ASCII Invaders

 ### Description
 A dead simple Ascii graphics version of arcade classic Space Invaders.
-Implemented in Python3 on Windows using the msvcrt library
+Implemented in Python3 on Windows using the msvcrt library.

 ### Contents
 - ***AsciiInvaders.py*** - The game file, just download, click, and play